Tennis-Citing mental health concerns, Osaka says she won't do press at French Open | Sports-Games

 Tennis-Citing mental health concerns, Osaka says she won't do press at French Open

-Osaka added that expecting players to answer questions after losses amounted to "kicking a person while they're down".
-The world number two said the decision was "nothing personal" against the tournament or a couple of journalists she said she has a friendly relationship with and that she hoped the tournaments would reconsider their approach.
+The world number two said the decision was "nothing personal" against the tournament or a couple of journalists she said she has a friendly relationship with and that she hoped tournaments would reconsider their approach.
+Many tennis tournaments require players to speak to the media after each match or pay a fine.

+American Christian Harrison was fined $3,000 by the ATP after refusing to take part in a mandatory on-court interview at the Delray Beach Open in January amid a dispute over mask wearing.
+Osaka said she hoped the "considerable amount" that she expects to be fined will go towards a mental health charity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)